stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 12 (P2L9) - Behavior Modeling.md

 ### Tic Tac Toe Quiz

 _The game of TicTacToe is played on a 3 x 3 grid.
 Each grid cell can contain an X, an O, or can be empty.
-In how many different states can a TicTacToe board be?_
+In how many different states can a TicTacToe board be_?

 3^9 = 19683

 ### State Vs Event Quiz

 _Which of the following are states, events, or neither?
-Select the correct option from the drop down next to each of the below._
+Select the correct option from the drop down next to each of the below_.

 - State
 - Neither